Regensburg: Late modern period

 In 1803 the city lost its status as an imperial city following its incorporation into the Principality of Regensburg.
 It was handed over to the Archbishop-Elector of Mainz and Archchancellor of the Holy Roman Empire Carl von Dalberg in compensation for the territory of the Electorate of Mainz located on the left bank of the Rhine which had been annexed by France under the terms of the Treaty of Lunéville in 1801.
 The Archbishopric of Mainz was formally transferred to Regensburg.
 Dalberg united the bishopric, the monasteries, and the town itself, making up the Principality of Regensburg (Fürstentum Regensburg).
 Dalberg strictly modernized public life.
 Most importantly, he awarded equal rights to Protestants and Roman Catholics alike.
 In 1810 Dalberg ceded Regensburg to the Kingdom of Bavaria, he himself being compensated by the award of Fulda and Hanau to him under the title of "Grand Duke of Frankfurt".

-Between April 19 and April 23, 1809, Regensburg was the scene of the Battle of Ratisbon between forces commanded by Henri Gatien Bertrand and Napoleon himself and the retreating Austrian forces.
+Between 19 and 23 April 1809, Regensburg was the scene of the Battle of Ratisbon between forces commanded by Henri Gatien Bertrand and Napoleon himself and the retreating Austrian forces.
 The city was eventually overrun, after supplies and ammunition ran out.
 The city suffered severe damage during the fight, with about 150 houses being burnt and others being looted.
 Robert Browning's poem Incident at the French Camp describes the battle from the French perspective, but is filled with historical errors.